andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_08_ROIAnalysis.rst

 .. warning::

   Your results will have the same resolution as the template you used for normalization.
-The AFNI atlas we used is the MNI_avg152T1+tlrc file, which has a resolution of 3x3x3mm.
+The AFNI atlas we used is the MNI_avg152T1+tlrc file, which has a resolution of 2x2x2mm.
 When you create a mask, it will have the same resolution as the template that it is overlaid on.
 When we extract data from the mask, the data and the mask need to have the same resolution.
 To avoid any errors due to different image resolutions, either use one of your normalized anatomical images, or the template that you normalized to.

+  [Add text about resampling with 3dresample]

-Extracting Data from an Anatomical Mask
+Extracting Data from the Anatomical Mask
 ************

 Once you've created the mask, you can then extract each subject's contrast estimates from it.
 There are two ways that we could extract our contrast of interest Incongruent-Congurent: